💰 What is the best place to buy rental property in Georgia? 💰

 Clever is a free agent matching service available throughout Georgia and nationwide.
 Clever’s licensed concierge team will learn about your goals and introduce you to qualified, pre-vetted realtors from trusted brokerages including Keller Williams, RE/MAX, and Coldwell Banker.
 You can meet as many agents as you like until you find the best fit.

 Best of all, Georgia is one of 41 states that allow cash rebates after closing.
-If you find a real estate agent through Clever, you'll receive up to 0.5% cash back.
-In Georgia, the median home price is $269,000, putting more than $1,300 back in your pocket!
+If you find a real estate agent through Clever, you’ll receive cash back.
+In Georgia, the median home price is $269,000, putting more money back in your pocket!

 1. The Best Place to Buy Rental Property in Georgia: Atlanta